-32Even in the single-step case, characterizing the "self-fulfilling" public announcements has turned out quite involved (cf. Holliday and Icard, 2010).
+&lt;sup>34Even in the single-step case, characterizing "self-fulfilling" public announcements has turned out quite involved [cf. 68].

-In line with this, players' conditional beliefs may keep changing along the stages of an infinite dialog.33 But still, there is often convergence at the level of agents' absolute factual beliefs about that the world is like.
-Indeed, here is a result from Baltag and Smets (2009b):
+In line with this, players' conditional beliefs may keep changing along the stages of an infinite dialog.
+But still, there is often convergence at the level of agents' absolute factual beliefs about that the world is like.
+Indeed, here is a result from [71]: